A colored sl(N)-homology for links in S^3: Graded Matrix Factorizations

 By induction hypothesis,

 Therefore,

 \end{proof}

-Next we give three versions of \cite[Proposition 9]{KR1}, which give a method of simplifying matrix factorizations.
+Next we give six versions of \cite[Proposition 9]{KR1}, which give a method of simplifying matrix factorizations.
 Their proofs also give a method of finding cycles representing a given homology class in some chain complexes and finding morphisms of matrix factorizations representing a given homotopy class, which is important for our purpose.
-So we give their full proofs here.
+So we include their full proofs here.